CtrlK

 Completeness

-Clearly answers both 'what' (create research posters using HTML/CSS exportable to PDF/PPTX) and 'when' (ONLY when user explicitly requests PowerPoint/PPTX poster format), with explicit trigger guidance and even a disambiguation clause pointing to latex-posters for standard cases.
+Clearly answers both 'what' (create research posters using HTML/CSS exportable to PDF/PPTX) and 'when' (explicitly states 'Use this skill ONLY when the user explicitly requests PowerPoint/PPTX poster format' and distinguishes from latex-posters).
+The explicit trigger guidance is well-defined.

 3 / 3